ulf75/storyteller2/README.md

 This will open the "default" Journal Entry pages just like what would happen if Monk's Enhanced Journal is NOT installed.
 From there, select the Sheet type Story Sheet as you would normally.
 The initial entry created by Monk's Enhanced Journal will NOT be navigable via the Table of Contents page until you add at LEAST one additional page.
 So far in my testing, everything else seems to work normally after that point.

 ![alt text](.github/Monks_Enhanced_Journal_Open_Outside.webp "Title")

+You may also convert an existing Journal into a Story Sheet, but keep in mind that the default styling assumes that all pages are flat(since Chapters in a book don't generally have subheadings as the Foundry Journal does!) and at level 1.
+In fact, when adding a page from the Story Sheet interface, I have removed both the Level and the Do not Show heading buttons on the top right corner of the Editor.

 ## Settings